-Spend extra 10 minutes setting up your room.
+Spend an extra 10 minutes setting up your room.
 Make sure there are no distractions behind you, personal items you don’t want the public to see or your family members trying to barge in mid-presentation.

 If all else fails, we recommend you choose a virtual background as a safe bet.
-Some of the video conferencing tools like Microsoft Teams and Zoom already offer this but you can always find a 3rd party one or even find a cheap green screen on Amazon.
+Some video conferencing tools like Microsoft Teams and Zoom already offer this but you can always find a 3rd party one or even find a cheap green screen on Amazon.
 Our top pick is an app called mmhmm (it’s actually called that) and it offers a free limited account if you are just looking to try it out.

 8. Get The Lighting Right

 Lighting is as important in front of you, as it is behind.
-Check that you have good front light and if you have light behind you, close your shades, otherwise you will appear as a slight silhouette.
-If you do not have good natural light, then get some suitable additional lighting to make sure your face is well lit.
+Check that you have good front light and if you have light behind you, close your shades, otherwise, you will appear as a slight silhouette.
+If you do not have good natural light, then get some suitable additional lighting to make sure your face is well-lit.
 How you appear on camera could set you apart and make you look more presentable.